nickoala/telepot/README.md

 <a id="webhook"></a>
 ## Webhook Interface

-So far, we have been using `getUpdates()` to obtain new messages from Telegram servers - both `notifyOnMessage()` and `messageLoop()` call `getUpdates()` constantly under the hood.
+So far, we have been using `getUpdates()` to obtain new messages from Telegram servers - `message_loop()` calls `getUpdates()` constantly under the hood.
 Another way to obtain new messages is through **[webhooks](https://core.telegram.org/bots/api#setwebhook)**, in which case Telegram servers will send an HTTPS POST request to an URL you specify, containing a JSON-serialized [Update](https://core.telegram.org/bots/api#update) object, whenever there is an update for the bot.

 Setting up a webhook is more complicated than using `getUpdates()` because: